MinaProtocol/mina/docs/testnet-guardian-runbook.md

 ### Release branch

+Confirm with the protocol and the product team that all the required PRs are in.
 Cut a release branch after the code-freeze(The naming convention for beta-testnets is `release/0.0.<release_number>-beta`.
 For example, `release/0.0.13-beta`)

 ### Build